NVIDIA/NVFlare/README.md

 **NV**IDIA **F**ederated **L**earning **A**pplication **R**untime **E**nvironment

-[NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflows(PyTorch, TensorFlow, Scikit-learn, XGBoost) to a federated paradigm.
+[NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) is a domain-agnostic, open-source, extensible SDK that allows researchers and data scientists to adapt existing ML/DL workflows(PyTorch, TensorFlow, Scikit-learn, XGBoost etc.) to a federated paradigm.
 It enables platform developers to build a secure, privacy-preserving offering for a distributed multi-party collaboration.